AlcidesRC/dockerized-php/README.md

 >
 > You can customize the domain name in `docker-compose.override.xxx.yml`
 >
-> Review as well the `.env.makefile` to ensure `WEBSITE_URL` constant has the desired domain name for development environment.
+> Review as well the `.env` to ensure `WEBSITE_URL` constant has the desired domain name for development environment.